boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : TBD1

 Description:
-: Observed safe UDP options in a Flow.
+: Observed SAFE UDP options in a Flow.
 The information is encoded in a set of bit fields.
 : Options are mapped to bits according to their option numbers.
-UDP option Kind 0 corresponds to the least-significant bit in the udpSafeOptions IE while Kind 191 corresponds to the 65th most-significant bit of the IE. The bit is set to 1 if the corresponding safe UDP option is observed in the Flow.
-The bit is set to 0 if the option is not observed in the Flow.
+UDP option Kind 0 corresponds to the least-significant bit in the udpSafeOptions IE while Kind 191 corresponds to the 65th most-significant bit of the IE. The bit is set to 1 if the corresponding SAFE UDP option is observed at least once in the Flow.
+The bit is set to 0 if the option is never observed in the Flow.
 The 64 most-significant bits MUST be set to 0.
-: The reduced-size encoding per {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed safe UDP options.
+: The reduced-size encoding per {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed SAFE UDP options.
 For example, if only option Kinds <= 31 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned32, or if only option Kinds <= 63 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned64.
 : The presence of udpSafeExIDList is an indication that the SAFE Experimental option is observed in a Flow.
 The presence of udpSafeExIDList takes precedence over setting the corresponding bit in the udpSafeOptions IE for the same Flow.
 In order to optimize the use of the reduced-size encoding in the presence of udpSafeExIDList IE, the Exporter MUST NOT set to 1 the EXP flag of the udpSafeOptions IE that is reported for the same Flow.

 Abstract Data Type: